-In performing these calculations, we assumed, as noted above, that each bank had a portfolio structured to be the equivalent of the TOPIX index, so TOPIX was the only probability variable.
-However, it is ordinary for individual stocks to decline even if the index itself is rising, so our EW is probably understated.
+5. In performing these calculations, we assumed, as noted above, that each bank had a portfolio structured to be the equivalent of the TOPIX, so the TOPIX was the only probability variable.
+However, it is usual for individual stocks to decline even if the index itself is rising, so our EW is probably understated.